 Lee is "highly rated" in The Legal 500 for commercial litigation and is "recommended" for international arbitration disputes.
+He is also a member of an arbitration team recognized by Global Arbitration Review as one of the leading international arbitration law firms in the 2020 edition of the GAR 30.

 The Hague Choice of Court Convention Takes Effect, and With It Greater Certainty for International Transactions